Radosav Petrović: Blackburn Rovers

 On 24 July 2011, Serbian media revealed possible interest in Petrović from English Premier League (at the time) team Blackburn Rovers.
 The following day it was confirmed by Partizan that Rovers had bid for the young Serbian midfielder.
 It was later confirmed by Partizan that Petrović had been left behind from the club travelling to a pre-season tour ready for travelling to England to discuss personal terms when an offer was accepted.
 On 27 July it was reported that a fee had been agreed between Partizan and Rovers.
 On 26 July it was revealed that Petrović had arrived in England to undertake a medical.
 On 9 August 2011, a work permit was obtained and Petrović officially joined Blackburn Rovers.
 Petrović's full home-debut for the club was against Sheffield Wednesday on 24 August 2011 in the League Cup second round, in a game which Rovers won 3–1.

 Gençlerbirliği

 On 22 August 2012, Petrović signed for Turkish club Gençlerbirliği for an undisclosed fee.

 Dynamo Kyiv

-On the 26 May 2015, Petrović signed a 5-year contract with the Ukrainian champions Dynamo Kyiv, joining them as a free agent.
-On 19 July 2015, Petrović made his first official debut for Dynamo in a 2-1 win against FC Stal in the Ukrainian Premier League.
-On 4 December 2015, Petrović scored his first goal for Dynamo in a 0-6 win against Metalurh Zaporizhzhia in the Ukrainian Premier League.
+On 26 May 2015, Petrović signed a 5-year contract with the Ukrainian champions Dynamo Kyiv, joining them as a free agent.
+On 19 July 2015, Petrović made his first official debut for Dynamo in a 2–1 win against FC Stal in the Ukrainian Premier League.
+On 4 December 2015, Petrović scored his first goal for Dynamo in a 0–6 win against Metalurh Zaporizhzhia in the Ukrainian Premier League.